tpernatsch/foamForNuclearTPernatsch/Tutorials/1D_PSBT_SC/README.md

 This tutorial presents a simple 1-D case for water boiling based on the *OECD/NRC Benchmark based on NUPEC Pressurised Water Reactor (PWR) Subchannel and Bundle Tests (PSBT)*, case 12223 (exercise 1).

-Please note that models for water boiling are still preliminary, incomplete (missing models for boiling crisis) and in Beta testing.

 ## Phase II